 Knee Stem Cell Treatment Recovery Time

 The recovery time for stem cell treatment for the knees varies depending on your age, condition, and where the stem cells come from.
 Many patients only need 1 to 2 weeks for the more severe discomfort to be mostly gone.
-Please realize the benefits of stem cell therapy can vary according to the individual.
-But we have had numerous patients who have made significant recoveries and can testify that stem cell treatment is worth the cost.
+Please realize the benefits of stem cell therapy can vary according to the individual; age, health, lifestyle, and severity of the knee damage all affect how well a stem cell treatment will work.
+But we have had numerous patients who have made significant recoveries and can testify that stem cell treatment is well worth the cost.

 The Advantages of Using Stem Cells vs Knee Replacement Surgery

-The cost of stem cell treatment is substantially less but varies according to the specificity of the treatment required.
+The cost of stem cell treatment for damaged and painful knees is substantially less than surgery, but varies according to the specificity of the treatment required.
 Overall, the treatment time is less, the therapy is much less invasive, and the cost is comparatively affordable.

 Remember, range of motion correlates with x-ray and condition of joint cartilage, but pain does not correlate with x-ray.
 Most knee or joint pain comes from injured fascia holding the muscles together that move the joint.
 Did your doctor thoroughly examine your fascia?
 Did your doctor even touch you?